 How to practice with the Shadowing technique

-After you submit answers, unlock the transcript and use shadowing to move comprehension into pronunciation and memory — without breaking exam-style listening discipline first.
-Follow the same sequence we show in Prep2go listening exercises (expand “How to practice with Shadowing technique” under any clip).
+After you submit answers, open the transcript and use shadowing to move comprehension into pronunciation and memory — without breaking exam-style listening discipline first.
+Follow the same sequence we show in Prep2Go listening exercises (expand “How to practice with Shadowing technique” under any clip).
 The checklist below matches the product verbatim.
 Start from DELE A2 listening practice when you are ready to drill Castilian audio under exam-style questions.

 Follow these steps for effective practice: